M66B/FairEmail/FAQ.md

 If the *Synchronize now* menu is dimmed, there is no connection to the account.

 See the previous question for more information.

-<a name="FAQ18"></a>
-**(18) When should I enable 'Store sent messages' ?**

-The option *Store sent messages* should be enabled only when the email server does not store sent messages in the sent folder (it should) or when an SMTP server not related to the account is being used.

 <a name="FAQ19"></a>
 **(19) Why are the pro features so expensive?**